Autonomous underwater vehicle: Vehicle designs

 Most AUVs fall into the survey class or cruising AUVs, in a cylindrical or torpedo shape with a powered propeller.
 This is seen as the best compromise between size, usable volume, hydrodynamic efficiency and ease of handling.
 There are some vehicles that make use of a modular design, enabling components to be changed easily by the operators.
 Some recent developments move away from the traditional cylindrical shape in favour of other arrangements such as Saab's Sabretooth hybrid R/AUV or the recently launched HUGIN Edge.
 These either optimise the shape according to the operational requirements (Sabretooth) or to benefit from low drag hydrodynamic performance (HUGIN Edge).

 The market has matured since 2010 with greater emphasis on data than on vehicle characteristics.
 Operators are more technically aware and the utilisation of AUVs has increased commensurately.
 More operators use their systems autonomously, rather than supervising the vehicles using an acoustic link.
 Consequently, on-board processing and in-mission autonomy have become more important features for AUVs.
 Most AUVs have what is considered navigational or event-based autonomy.
 They will follow a geographic mission plan with distinct events to operate sensors, change course or return to the surface.
 Some AUVs have adaptive autonomy, for example the ability to adjust course to avoid obstacles along the planned route.
 The current state of the art is a vehicle that collects, processes and acts on the data it has acquired without operator input.

-As of 2008, a new class of AUVs are being developed, which mimic designs found in nature.
+As of 2008, a new class of AUVs is being developed, which mimics designs found in nature.
 Although most are currently in their experimental stages, these biomimetic (or bionic) vehicles are able to achieve higher degrees of efficiency in propulsion and maneuverability by copying successful designs in nature.
 Two such vehicles are Festo's AquaJelly (AUV) and the EvoLogics BOSS Manta Ray.